ZhouL-lab/PLHN/README.md

-# Prototype Learning Guided Hybrid Network for Breast Tumor Segmentation in DCE-MRI published in Transaction on Medical Imaging ([paper](https://ieeexplore.ieee.org/document/10614219))
+# Prototype Learning Guided Hybrid Network for Breast Tumor Segmentation in DCE-MRI([Transaction on Medical Imaging 2024](https://ieeexplore.ieee.org/document/10614219))
 ## Paper
 Automated breast tumor segmentation on the basis of dynamic contrast-enhancement magnetic resonance imaging (DCE-MRI) has shown great promise in clinical practice, particularly for identifying the presence of breast disease.
 This paper presents a prototype learning guided hybrid network (PLHN) approach that combines the CNN and transformer layers with two parallel encoder subnetworks to effectively segment breast tumors.
 ### Architecture overview of PLHN